Andrew-Li-12138/PhotoLabs/README.md

 ## Screenshots

-### App displays picture and has functional like button, which accumulates likes number
+### Photolabs can displays pictures and has functional like buttons, which can also accumulates like number
 !["home"](https://github.com/Andrew-Li-12138/PhotoLabs/blob/main/docs/home.png)

 ### Clients can select picture category to view pictures in with same theme